-If a sequence is associated to an application table, it must be explicitly declared as member of the same group as its table, so that, in case of rollback, the sequence can be reset to its state at the set mark time.
+If a sequence is associated to an application table, it is advisable to assign it into the same group as its table, so that, in case of E-maj rollback, the sequence can be reset to its state at the set mark time.
+If it were not the case, an E-Maj rollback would simply generate a hole in the sequence values.

-On the contrary, log tables and their sequences should NOT be referenced in a tables group!
+E-Maj log tables and sequences should NOT be assigned in a tables group.

-4.2.2.3 Optional columns
+4.2.1.3 Specific tables properties